Undergraduate Course Catalog 2015-2016

 More detailed information on our various program areas and concentrations follow.

 - Applied business management students enjoy the combination of academic and industry-based education and training in all aspects of managing and/or owning small to medium-sized businesses and organizations.
-Students may also pursue restaurant management as a concentration within Applied Business Management.
-Restaurant management focuses on business courses with a few culinary arts and nutrition classes included within the curriculum.
 The N.H.
 Seacoast area business community serves as our working laboratory for students, who observe operations, conduct interviews, and perform a wide variety of business analyses with local merchants, entrepreneurs, and other community leaders.

-- Students majoring in community leadership gain enriching experiences working with organizations such as Families First, the N.H.
+- Community leadership students gain enriching experiences working with organizations such as Families First, the N.H.
 Housing Partnership, the Red Cross, New Hampshire Public Television, and on-campus groups.
 Students are involved with creating, operating, and evaluating these service-learning activities.

 - Forest technology students integrate all aspects of forest management as they complete projects on more than 3,000 acres of University land.
 Using the school's sawmill and harvesting equipment, they contribute to the sustainable management of UNH lands.
-In the classroom and the forest they develop skills and techniques critical to the future ecological and economic health and management of the natural resources of the state and region.
+In the classroom and the forest, they develop skills and techniques critical to the future ecological and economic health and management of the natural resources of the state and region.
 Students are expected to enhance class work with an extensive work experience requirement.
+The curriculum is accredited by the Society of American Foresters (the first two-year program in the U.S. to earn this designation).

 - Horticultural technology students have the use of the Thompson School horticultural facilities (glass and poly covered greenhouses used for propagation and cultivation of a wide selection of ornamental plant material), refrigerated compartments, display gardens (public and private), and the campus arboretum as well as a wide variety of landscaping tools and equipment.
 Students design, install, and maintain landscaping components on the grounds of the University and with local organizations and homeowners in surrounding communities.

-- Students can customize their own agricultural course of study in the integrated agriculture management program, which combines sustainable agriculture, organic production, local foods, farmers markets, slow food, community-supported agriculture, business, nutrition, as well as soil, water, and forest conservation.
+- Students can customize their own agricultural course of study in the integrated agriculture management program.
+Possibilities for study include: sustainable agriculture, organic production, local foods, farmers markets, slow food, community-supported agriculture, business, and nutrition, as well as soil, water, and forest conservation.
 As a cross-curricular program, integrated agriculture management shares extensive facilities with several UNH programs.
-These include greenhouse and hoop-house complexes, pasture and crop lands, multiple-use demonstration forest lands, "forever wild" College Woods, two dairies (one organic), equine and small animal facilities, a state-of-the-art sawmill, a large-scale composting operation, computer labs for GIS and CAD, the campus landscape plant collections, and horticultural research farms for fruit, vegetables and ornamentals.
+These include greenhouse and hoop-house complexes, pasture and crop lands, multiple-use demonstration forest lands, "forever wild" College Woods, two dairies (one organic), equine and small animal facilities, a state-of-the-art sawmill, a large-scale composting operation, computer labs for GIS and CAD, the campus landscape plant collections, and horticultural research farms for fruit, vegetables, and ornamentals.
 Most of these facilities are on campus or within walking or campus shuttle distance.

 - Veterinary technology students have the unique opportunity to work with both small and large animals at UNH and have access to professional facilities both on and off campus.
 On-campus facilities include the Thomas P. Fairchild Dairy Teaching and Research Center, UNH's Organic Dairy, UNH's equine facilities, and the Thompson School Grooming Shop.
-We also partner with the New Hampshire SPCA (Stratham, N.H.) and Cocheco Valley Humane Society (Dover, N.H.).
-Students will be well prepared to take the Veterinary Technician National Examination (VTNE) to become a credentialed veterinary technician.
+The program also partners with the New Hampshire SPCA (Stratham, N.H.) and Cocheco Valley Humane Society (Dover, N.H.).
+The program is accredited by the AVMA.
+Students who graduate from an accredited program are eligible to take the Veterinary Technician National Exam (VTNE) to become a credentialed veterinary technician.

 Associate in Applied Science